mstrise/dep2label/README.md

 # Sequence Labeling Parsing by Learning Across Representations

-This repository contains the source code for the paper "Sequence Labeling Parsing by Learning Across Representation" that has been accepted for ACL 2019.
+This repository contains the source code for the paper ["Sequence Labeling Parsing by Learning Across Representations"](https://arxiv.org/pdf/1907.01339.pdf) that has been accepted for ACL 2019.

 ## Core idea